Geeks in Phoenix

 Clean up your Windows 10 computer using the Storage options

-For years now, I have been using the Disk Cleanup program inside of each version of Windows.
+For years now, I have been using the Disk Cleanup program inside of each Windows version.
 It has been an easy way to clean up the junk (temporary files, Internet cache, recycle bin, etc.) that can build up in Windows.

-But finding the Disk Cleanup program to run it can be a little tricky.
-There are multiple ways to run it when you find it, which can get confusing for a novice computer user.
+However, finding the Disk Cleanup program to run it can be tricky.
+There are multiple ways to run it when you find it, which can get confuse a novice computer user.

 Thankfully, Microsoft has integrated most of the functionality of Disk Cleanup into the Storage feature inside the Windows 10 Settings program.
 And getting to the Storage feature could not be any easier.